Churn measures the ultimate failure in SaaS—all of the customers who tried out your product and decided it isn’t worth paying for.

-Some churn is unavoidable.
-But leaning on that as an excuse to do nothing is dangerous.
+Some churn is unavoidable, but that doesn't mean you shouldn't be fighting to reduce churn as much as possible.
+Plus, leaning on that as an excuse to do nothing is dangerous.
 As Gainsight CEO Nick Mehta points out, it's unproductive because you start writing off more and more of your churn as “unavoidable” instead of looking for solutions.

 You need to ask yourself: